Black Thunder (chocolate bar): History

 Though initially distributed only to 7-Eleven stores in the Kantō region, a potential for expanded marketing was realized, and Black Thunder was released for sale through a cooperative business association into more areas.
 During the 2004 to 2005 sales year, Black Thunder bars saw a sudden surge in popularity in the Kyushu region.
 During the summer of 2005, Black Thunder bars were distributed in more regions across the country.
 By the end of the year, over 900,000 units had been sold and Black Thunder bars were the best-selling product of the Yuraku Confectionery Company.
 In 2006, it was picked up by the Shiraishi-san Co-op and sold over the internet, and product sales received a boost as it gained in popularity among university students.
 In the first three years after sales commenced over the internet, about ten times the number of Black Thunder bars were sold since its inception eleven years earlier.
 In 2008, the Yuraku Confectionery company sponsored the Men's Gymnastics team at the 2008 Summer Olympics in Beijing.
 The team earned the Silver Medal, as did individual gymnast Kōhei Uchimura.
 After the 19-year-old gymnast actively endorsed the product in news media, brand recognition jumped considerably and from 2008 to 2009, total sales jumped from just under 50 million units to the landmark number of 100 million.
 By 2010, sales had reached 130 million units.

 For the company's 25th anniversary in 2019, Yuraku introduced a mascot named Black Thunder Matt (ブラックサンダーMATT, Burakku Sandā Matto), portrayed by model Matt Kuwata (son of former baseball player Masumi Kuwata).
 Black Thunder Matt is a 25-year-old android superhero with Black Thunder bars for eyebrows and shoots Black Thunder bars at hungry citizens.

 At present, Black Thunder bars are made in four factories located in Sapporo, Tokyo, Osaka, and the original factory in Toyohashi.
 From any of these, Black Thunder bars can be shipped to various convenience stores and discount stores across the country, and they are still distributed to all university student co-operatives in the Kanto area.

+Overseas sales

+In 2017, Delfi Limited formed a strategic alliance with Yuraku to manufacture Black Thunder in Indonesia.
+Two years later, both companies created the Singapore-based joint venture Delfi Yuraku Pte Ltd. to market Black Thunder and other Yuraku products in Indonesia and Malaysia.